doridori/doridori.github.io/_posts/2015-02-27-android_testing_a_rough_guide.md

 So we have the tools, but what concepts will help you write clean code which is each to test?
 Again here is a ultra-high-level intro!

-##Inversion Of Control (IoC) and Dependency Injection
+## Inversion Of Control (IoC) and Dependency Injection

 A common approach for writing decoupled code - which is what you want pretty much all the time but especially when your writing isolated tests.
 Helps to break down your dependencies.
-I pretty much use [Dagger](http://square.github.io/dagger/) to achieve this aim.
+I pretty much use [Dagger](http://square.github.io/dagger/) to acheive this aim.

-##4 Simple Rules
+## 4 Simple Rules

 Ok, so more of a general programming one this one, but I would recommend [this book](https://leanpub.com/4rulesofsimpledesign) to make you think about simplifying your code, which as you guessed it, will help you test your code!

-##Coping With Asynchronous Code
+## Coping With Asynchronous Code

 One of the things that is not-so-simple when writing Android tests is how to test your asynchronous code.
 This causes problems in a normal test-case as by default a test will not wait for the async callback so the test will exit (and may pass or fail depending on your test code) and then your async callback may happen and actually case another test to fail.